janhoo/critter/README.md

 * *What's the difference in median abundance of family Y between grab and trawl sampling methods in summer in area Z?*
 * *How many samples are taken on a winter expedition with vessel B per day?*

-And you want to do it with only one or few lines of code, <br>
+You can do it with only one or few lines of code. <br>
-and want to wait only a few seconds for a comprehensive answer, <br>
+You only have to wait a few seconds for a comprehensive answer. <br>
-and want to get the same answer every time you ask the same question on the same data, :wink: <br>
+You will get the same answer every time you ask the same question on the same data. :wink: <br>
-and want to get an immediate updated answer once new data come in?
+You will, however, get an immediate updated answer once new data come in.

-__Then you should consider moving away from spreadsheed data management and embrace new solutions like this__
+__You should consider moving away from spreadsheet data management and embrace new solutions like this__